 - Do not allow anyone to use the server – remove monitor keyboard and mouse from server to remove temptation (also known as a headless server) and add an administrators only password so that no one except manage and IT Support can access the server

 Nearly 90% of business owners recognize the value of professional IT advice, but only 37% use professional IT advice when planning or implementing business strategy.
 To avoid grave consequences, get professional advice from a tech support company before you make IT purchases or plans.

-For business owners in Toronto looking for small business IT Solutions, call on TUCU.
-Established in 2003, we offer server, network and computer solutions for busy professionals and small teams.
+IT Services In Toronto: For business owners in Toronto looking for small business IT Solutions, call on TUCU.
+Established in 2003, we offer server, network, cloud and IT solutions for busy professionals and small teams.